its-segu/monday-exercise/README.md

   column.
 - **Drag-and-drop status updates** (`@dnd-kit/core`): drag a card across columns to call `change_simple_column_value` on the status column.
   Optimistic UI; rolls back on failure.
+Columns are also drag-reorderable (`@dnd-kit/sortable`) with order persisted to `localStorage`.
 - **Order intake modal**: a Vibe-native modal form with three sections — Customer info, Fragrance selections (3 distinct picks), and Order details (quantity + optional inscription).
 Validation runs locally and submit uses `create_item` against the live Production Orders board.
-- **Custom Order Details modal**: clicking a card opens a Vibe modal that pulls fragrance metadata (image, category, scent description) from the Fragrance API and renders it as a rich ingredient card.
+- **Custom Order Details modal**: clicking a card opens a Vibe modal with a master-detail layout — the left pane lists the order's candles, and tapping the arrow on any candle slides into a **Recipe pane** that breaks the fragrance description into Top / Heart / Base tiers with ingredient lists.
+  Recipe data is pulled live from the Fragrance API.
 A "View in monday" button hands off to `monday.execute("openItemCard")` for first-party editing (status, dates, files, comments, automations).
 - **Analytics modal — production performance**: a second header button